Skip to content

 North Africa

-In Tunisia’s fertile Medjerda Valley, a landscape renovation of Medjez-El-Bab cemetery will bring new olive and almond trees, to symbolise the region’s economy and identity, whilst reducing water-stress, supporting pollinators, providing shelter for wildlife, and improving soil health.
+In Tunisia’s fertile Medjerda Valley, a landscape renovation of Medjez-El-Bab cemetery will bring new olive pomegranate, orange and other ornamental trees, to symbolise the region’s economy and identity, whilst reducing water-stress, supporting pollinators, providing shelter for wildlife, and improving soil health.

 Kirkee War Cemetery